A comprehensive benchmark for real-world Sentinel-2 imagery super-resolution

 Overview

-In remote sensing, Image Super-Resolution (ISR) goal is to improve the ground sampling distance.
+Super-Resolution (SR) aims to improve satellite imagery ground sampling distance.
 However, two problems are common in the literature.
 First, most models are tested on synthetic data, raising doubts about their real-world applicability and performance.
-Second, traditional evaluation metrics such as PSNR, LPIPS, and SSIM are not designed for assessing ISR performance.
-These metrics fall short, especially in conditions involving changes in luminance or spatial misalignments - scenarios that are frequently encountered in remote sensing imagery.
+Second, traditional evaluation metrics such as PSNR, LPIPS, and SSIM are not designed to assess SR performance.
+These metrics fall short, especially in conditions involving changes in luminance or spatial misalignments - scenarios frequently encountered in real world.

-To address these challenges, 'opensr-test' provides a fair approach for ISR benchmark.
-We provide three datasets that were carefully crafted to minimize spatial and spectral misalignment.
-Besides, 'opensr-test' precisely assesses ISR algorithm performance across three independent metrics groups that measure consistency, synthesis, and correctness.
+To address these challenges, 'opensr-test' provides a fair approach for SR benchmark.
+We provide three datasets carefully crafted to minimize spatial and spectral misalignment.
+Besides, 'opensr-test' precisely assesses SR algorithm performance across three independent metrics groups that measure consistency, synthesis, and correctness.

 How to use